2015 Bangkok bombing: Investigation

 On 30 August, authorities raided an apartment building in Bangkok, initially telling reporters nothing suspicious had been found.
 However, on 31 August the authorities announced in a special broadcast that more bomb-making materials had been found and issued arrest warrants for 26-year-old Wanna Suansan, who is living in Turkey, and a foreign male named Jusuf.
 A photo of a suicide vest was displayed but authorities denied it was connected to the bombing.

 Thai authorities state that the bombings were carried out by the Pan-Turkic Turkish ultra-nationalist organization Grey Wolves in retaliation for Thailand's deportation of Uyghur terrorist suspects back to China instead of allowing them to travel to Turkey for asylum.
 A Chinese ethnic Uyghur man, Adem Karadağ, was arrested by the Thai police in connection with the bombing after fake Turkish passports and bomb-making materials were found in his apartment.

 The arrested suspect confessed to Thai authorities that he came from Turkey and travelled to Vietnam on a fake passport, and then travelled through Laos and Cambodia, paying bribes to Thai border police in Sa Kaeo to cross the border from Cambodia.
 He is believed to have provided Uyghurs with fake passports to go to Turkey.

 Adem Karadağ, 31, was identified as the bomber on 26 September while being held in police custody, based on his own confession as well as other evidence.

-In February 2016, Adem Karadağ, also known as Bilal Mohammed, retracted his earlier confession that his lawyer said was a result of torture.
+In February 2016, Karadağ, also known as Bilal Mohammed, retracted his earlier confession that his lawyer said was a result of torture.
 His co-defendant, Mieraili Yusufu, 26, also denied the charges.
 The Military Court has set 20–22 April 2016 for the inspection of evidence.
 In 2018, it was estimated that it could take several more years for the trial of the suspects to be wrapped up.

+The progress in trials have been criticised for being slow.
+A court observer report from a 2017 trial cited a lawyer's notion that the trial is likely to end as late as 2022.

 The trials continued in January 2020.

 On 22 November 2022, the court resumed the trial of the "two members of China’s Muslim Uyghur minority" since the suspension of the court proceedings due to the COVID-19.

+On 7 November 2024, the court acquitted Wanna Suansan of involvement in the bombing due to insufficient evidence.